David S. Doty: Federal judicial service

-Notable case

-Throughout his career as a judge, Doty has played an important role in labor disputes involving the National Football League (NFL).
-Judge Doty is named in the current NFL collective bargaining agreement (CBA) as the ultimate arbiter of grievances or issues between the NFL Players Association and the NFL Management Council.
+Throughout his career as a judge, Doty played a role in labor disputes involving the National Football League (NFL).
+For nearly 20 years, he oversaw a 1993 class-action settlement, named after lead plaintiff Reggie White, between the league and a group of players seeking free agency.
+Doty was named in the NFL collective bargaining agreement (CBA) as the ultimate arbiter of grievances or issues between the NFL Players Association and the NFL Management Council.
 On March 1, 2011, he ruled that the NFL violated the CBA by negotiating a $4 billion payment from their broadcasting partners, in effect purchasing insurance against a potential lockout.

+Doty continued to carry a substantial caseload until February, 2026, when he fell ill.

+Death

+Doty died in Edina, Minnesota, on June 27, 2026, three days before his 97th birthday.